Economy. Education. Environment. Emergency Services. These are the issues Amanda champions.

 Growing up deep in the Appalachian Mountains shaped Amanda into a lifelong advocate for people, our beautiful mountains, and our vital natural resources.

-Amanda advocated for adopting a fiscally responsible plan to achieve 100% renewable energy for county operations by 2030 and for the entire community by 2042.
+Amanda advocated for adopting a fiscally responsible plan to achieve 100% renewable energy for county operations by 2030.
 Amanda has supported outgoing Commission Chair Brownie Newman’s outstanding advocacy for renewable energy.

 Amanda voted to install solar on the rooftops of county government buildings, which will save millions in taxpayer money and reduce carbon emissions.